harvind-here/harvind-here/README.md

 <!-- Bio -->
 <p align="center">A guy with interests in AI and LLMOps??
 The answer is Yes!
 With a better understanding and experience with DL models, I can contribute in developing, maintaining, experimenting and deploying AI solutions.
-Currently learning and working with DNN and Leetcoding time to time, nothing but keeping myself engaged...</p>
+Currently learning DL and Leetcoding time to time, nothing but keeping myself engaged...</p>

 <!-- Agents -->
 <h3 align="center">Agents I developed and use for my work/routine:</h3>